EdemGold/python-projects/projects/Number-Guessing-Game/README.md

 # Library Used

 * [Random](https://docs.python.org/3/library/random.html)

-# Step to run the code
+# Steps to run the code

 Running the script is pretty easy, open a terminal in the folder where your script is located and run the following command :